Illuminations (Buffy Sainte-Marie album): Production

 The album was among the first to make prominent use of the Buchla synthesizer, which was previously featured on Morton Subotnick's 1967 recording Silver Apples of the Moon.
 On Illuminations, the synthesizer was employed to create treated electronic sound, particularly of Sainte-Marie's voice.
-The opening track "God is Alive, Magic is Afoot" featured lyrics by Leonard Cohen.
-Peter Schickele provided arrangements to "Mary", "Adam" and "The Angel", whilst the four tracks "Suffer the Little Children", "With You, Honey", "Guess Who I Saw in Paris" and "He's a Keeper of the Fire" were Saint-Marie's first work not to be produced by Vanguard boss Maynard Solomon.
-Instead, they had a stripped-down rock sound and were produced by little known folk-jazz songwriter Mark Roth.
+The opening track "God Is Alive, Magic Is Afoot" featured lyrics taken from Leonard Cohen's novel Beautiful Losers.
+Peter Schickele provided arrangements to "Mary", "Adam" and "The Angel", whilst the tracks "Suffer the Little Children", "With You, Honey", "Guess Who I Saw in Paris" and "He's a Keeper of the Fire" were the first of Saint-Marie's not to be produced by Vanguard boss Maynard Solomon.
+They had a stripped-down rock sound and were produced by little-known folk-jazz songwriter Mark Roth.
 Bob Bozina played guitar, John Craviotta drums and percussion, and Rick Oxendine played bass.

 Reception

 Illuminations has acquired a fan base quite distinct from that associated with any of Sainte-Marie's other albums.
 In addition to its being cited as a favourite album by a number of musicians (notably Steve Hackett), a number of critics have seen its twisted, eerie soundscapes as laying the grounds for the evolution of electronica and gothic music.

 In 2000, just before Vanguard re-issued it on CD, Wire magazine listed Illuminations amongst its '100 Albums that Set the World on Fire While No-One was Listening'.